luiarthur/padawan/_posts/outpatients/2015-09-10-outpatients.md

 admitted to a hospital.
 In most cases, if you *don't stay overnight* at a hospital, you are an outpatient.

-The graphs below illustrat the proportion of [outpatients treated in each of 7 departments at several medicare-registered hospitals in 2013](http://catalog.data.gov/dataset/outpatient-procedures-volume/resource/af370823-8af4-414e-bf65-ca1b7f6f3fa0).
+The graphs below illustrate the proportion of [outpatients treated in each of 7 departments at several medicare-registered hospitals in 2013](http://catalog.data.gov/dataset/outpatient-procedures-volume/resource/af370823-8af4-414e-bf65-ca1b7f6f3fa0).
 The departments are: